 It also claims to be a calorie, gluten, and sugar-free supplement as well which is definitely a plus.

-However, it doesn’t mean that you can have as much GamerSupps as you want as it still contains caffeine, which I would again advise you to stay well within the recommended maximum caffeine limit of 400mg per day.
+However, it doesn’t mean that you can have as many GamerSupps as you want as it still contains caffeine, which I would again advise you to stay well within the recommended maximum caffeine limit of 400mg per day.

 As with most things in life, it’s perfectly fine to have GamerSupps in moderation, but don’t overdo it or you might find that the negatives outweigh the positives.